UWMRO/f1-tcs/README.md

 ## More notes

 - Proposal for how to [run the ASCOM server on Windows without virtualisation](SetupOnWindows.md).
 - ASCOM has some [simulators](https://github.com/ASCOMInitiative/ASCOM.Alpaca.Simulators) that maybe can be used for development instead of using the real SiTech software.
 For development what we want is a driver that can take different values and that connect to the ASCOM server.
-This also has the advantage of being multi-platform.